Bowerbird/bowerbird-web/README.md

 the /Lib: for additional dependent assemblies and build process executables
 * Nustache.*.* is an assembly that allows serverside use of client side Mustache templates.
 This impementation is a customised version of the Nustache code base with some logic improvements.
 Source code is hosted at [not uploaded yet - ask frank@radocaj.com for a copy]
 * hubify.exe is a custom build of a SignalR tool, particularly the file: SignalR.ProxyGenerator.Program.cs.
-The source for this forked code can be found, downloaded and compile from https://github.com/hamishcrittenden/SignalR/
+The custom build applies an AMD compliant wrapper to the resultant signalR javascript build artefact.
+The source for this forked code can be found, downloaded and compile from https://github.com/hamishcrittenden/SignalR/ If you download and compile this source code, DO NOT USE ANY ASSEMBLY OR EXECUTABLE OTHER THAN hubify.exe.
+VERY IMPORTANT!!!
 * AjaxMin.*.* is a minification assembly that minifies javascript files

 Additional artefacts of the build process are the folders: